 The misuse of prescription drugs describes any consumption of prescription drugs, whether intentional or unintentional, that does not adhere to the manner in which it was prescribed or the use of prescription drugs by someone they were not prescribed to.
 Taking prescription drugs in order to “get high” or feel a sense of euphoria is known as prescription drug abuse.
 Non-medical use of prescription drugs, or taking a prescription for any use other than medical concern, also falls into the category of misuse and abuse.

 The three categories of drugs most commonly abused are opioid pain relievers, central nervous system (CNS) depressants, and stimulants.

 - Opioid pain relievers are typically prescribed to treat acute or chronic pain.
-Examples of common opioids include OxyContin and Vicodin.
+Examples of common prescription opioids include OxyContin and Vicodin.

 - Central Nervous System (CNS) depressants are typically prescribed to treat psychiatric conditions such as sleep disorders or anxiety.
 Examples of CNS depressants include Xanax and Ambien.

 - Stimulants are typically prescribed to treat attention deficit disorders (i.e. ADHD).
 Popular examples of stimulants include Adderall and Ritalin.